-Practice CFD trading without risking your own capital with a demo account from Admiral Markets.
+And, as with most skills in life, there is a difference between financial derivatives in theory and practice.
+And we have good news: you can practice CFD trading without risking your own capital with a demo account from Admiral Markets.
 Click the banner below to open your free account:

 Futures contracts, or "futures", are struck between a buyer and a seller, obligating them to the future exchange of an asset on a specific date at a fixed price.
 The majority of futures involve raw materials and are traded on large exchanges.

 Futures were initially created for producers, such as farmers, who sought to minimise their risk over future price fluctuations of their products.
 However, since their introduction, futures can now be traded on commodities as well as a range of different financial markets such as Forex and bonds.